yurirocha15/yurirocha15.github.io/aboutme.md

 title: About me
 ---

 My name is Yuri Rocha and I am a Brazilian who's currently living in South Korea.
-I have a B.Sc. in Control and Automation Engineering from the University of Brasilia (UnB).
-I am currently pursuing a Master's degree in Electrical and Computer Engineering at Sungkyunkwan University (SKKU).
+I have a B.Sc. in Control and Automation Engineering from the University of Brasilia (UnB) and a M.Sc. in Electrical and Computer Engineering at Sungkyunkwan University (SKKU).
+I am currently working as a Machine Learning Research Engineer at MakinaRocks (Seoul, South Korea).

 ---
 ### My History